1-DEMORA-1/papermc-onlinemode-fix/README.md

 How To (Compiling Jar From Source)
 ------
-To compile Delta, you need JDK 21 and an internet connection.
+To compile Paper, you need JDK 21 and an internet connection.

 Clone this repo, run `./gradlew applyPatches`, then `./gradlew createMojmapBundlerJar` from your terminal.
 You can find the compiled jar in the project root's `build/libs` directory.